bodylabs/baiji-pod/README.md

 baiji-pod
 =========

-Versioned-tracked assets and a low-level asset cache for files on Amazon S3, using [baiji][].
+Versioned-tracked assets and a low-level asset cache for Amazon S3, using [baiji][].

 [baiji]: http://github.com/bodylabs/baiji